FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_THEME_LED_CONVERSATION.md

 ```
 **The Story:**

 You've been moving fast.
 Too fast.
-Work, logistics, the relentless hum of daily life—it's left no space for the quiet moments that matter.
+Work, logistics, the relentless hum of daily life-it's left no space for the quiet moments that matter.
 This weekend isn't about escaping.
 It's about returning.
 To her.
 To you.
 To the version of your relationship that gets buried under calendars and to-do lists.

 **The Transformation:**

 Day one: You arrive and immediately slow down.
 The spa treatment she's been craving.
 The wine you don't rush through.
 The conversation that goes deeper than "how was your day?"
 You remember what presence feels like.

 Day two: The peak.
 That private dinner where the view is almost as stunning as watching her across the table, completely at ease.
-The moment you both realize—this is what we've been missing.
+The moment you both realize-this is what we've been missing.
 Not places.
 Not things.
 Just this.

 **What You Take Home:**

 When you leave, it's not souvenirs you're carrying.
 It's a reset.
 A recalibration.
-The feeling comes home with you—in the scent of her perfume, in that song from dinner, in the way you now prioritize quiet mornings together.
+The feeling comes home with you-in the scent of her perfume, in that song from dinner, in the way you now prioritize quiet mornings together.
 This weekend doesn't end when you leave.
 It rewrites how you show up for each other.
 ```

 ---